NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 ==== Obscuring and Covering Terrain

 Once we have the firing cones we can determine whether an operative is obscured or in cover.
 This is done by producing a list of terrain lines that fall within the firing cones.
 We then check if any of the points on the terrain lines satisfy the distance requirements from the attacker and / or the defender.
 If they do, the obscuring points / cover points are drawn onto the board to provide an explanation to the user.

-#todo("This also needs a screenshot showing the cover and obscuring points")

 // Parallax is a problem that still needs to be addressed.
 Through testing it was found that using a standard game board size, the parallax was too great to expect to locate a rim.
 As a result, we have settled on using a two camera solution.
 This solves the parallax problem by having each camera watch a different half of the game board.